Purchases made through links earn us a small commission, at no extra cost to you.

 UNESCO inscribed Sucre on its World Heritage list in 1991 because the city’s well-preserved architecture illustrates the blending of local traditions with European styles.

-Our one day in Sucre was enjoyable, and we did end up visiting some attractions, but overall felt that Sucre didn’t have any “must-see” sights.
+Our one day in Sucre was enjoyable, and we did end up visiting some attractions, but overall felt that Sucre didn’t have any “must-see” sites.
 The city’s draw is definitely more in its history, Spanish colonial architecture and pleasant atmosphere, than in any specific tourist attractions.

 Plaza 25 de Mayo